How to Apply?

 The Program aligns to ACIAR’s Gender Equity Policy and Strategy.
 Women are particularly encouraged to apply.

-Please review the list of research topics and choose a project that really interests you.
+Please review the list of research topics and choose a project that really interests you, or create your own topics using the broader research themes.
+You can then contact the local Research Group Leader.
 Research the topic and email the USP/FNU Supervisor or contact person to discuss the topic.
-You can then contact the relevant ACIAR research Project Leader using the email provided.
+You can then contact the relevant ACIAR research Project Leader or International co-supervisor using the email provided.
 Please work with the Project Leader to draft your research proposal.

-Please note that your research proposal will need to be signed by both the USP/FNU Supervisor and the ACIAR Project Leader prior to submission of your application.
+Please note that your research proposal will need to be signed by both the USP/FNU Supervisor and the relevant co-supervisor(s) prior to submission of your application.

 You are required to check your eligibility with the relevant university prior to completing the application form.